-American Petroleum Institute (API) Engine Oil Identification Symbol - Diesel Engine
+American Petroleum Institute (API) Engine Oil Identification Symbol - Diesel Engine maximum sulfated ash content of 1.00 mass % is recommended for all oil used in the engine.

 This symbol means that the oil has been certified by the American Petroleum Institute (API).
 The manufacturer only recommends API Certified engine oils.